arashnm80/arashnm80.github.io/handbook.md

 - If you know the right thing don't choose the wrong one.
 - World has no center.
 - Everybody has their own unique battle within.
+- Who is more coward, one who chooses to live or one who chooses to leave?

 </details>